the wedding photography guidebook

 I vow to always show up with my A game for you but let's be honest, we all need a little help.
 With some teamwork, this is how we can really take your wedding photos to the next level.

 I've created this guidebook to help share the information that I think makes a world of a difference, but remember the most important rule..... there are no rules.
 Shake it up and make the day yours.
 Are you cutting the cake because you want to, or because that's what the venue said you're supposed to do at 8:00pm?
 If a certain tradition doesn't resonate with you, scrap it.
 Want to get ready together instead of seperate?
 I love it.
 Want to have a taco bar for dinner, let's fiesta.

 I'm going to sound like a broken record on this one.
 Lighting, lighting, lighting.

 If you can, have your makeup artist set you up in front of a window.
 There's nothing more flattering than soft, natural light coming in through a window.
-Think about what is around you where you're getting ready and remove the clutter.
+Think about what's around you where you're getting ready and remove ALL of the clutter.